Sandra Irene Harris (nee

 We were all immediately struck by the similarity of

-learn that Francesca’s grandfather, Giovanni had come to England with his
+surprised to learn that Francesca’s grandfather, Giovanni had come to

-brother Emilio Pietro (my grandfather), but Giovanni had returned to the
+England with his brother Emilio Pietro (my grandfather), but Giovanni had

-us that the family home at the turn of the 19th century had been
+They also told us that the family home at the turn of the 19th

 We then walked to the restaurant and enjoyed a lovely